 During law school, Drew was a summer associate with Foley providing support in the area of business law, specifically public finance and real estate.
 He also was a legal intern for the Office of the State Attorney for the Eighth Judicial Circuit in Gainesville, Florida and the Office of the State Attorney for the Second Judicial Circuit in Tallahassee, Florida.

-Prior to law school, Mr. Moore worked in county government for ten years, including five years as a special victims detective with a sheriff’s office in Florida.
+Prior to law school, he worked in county government for ten years, including five years as a special victims detective with a sheriff’s office in Florida.

-Mr. Moore earned his law degree from the University of Florida Levin College of Law (J.D., 2016), where he was a research editor for the Florida Law Review, vice-president of the UF Law Criminal Law Association, a pupil member of the James C. Adkins, Jr. Chapter of the American Inns of Court, and a Pro Bono Service Certificate recipient.
-Mr. Moore is a graduate of the University of Florida Warrington College of Business Administration, where he earned his bachelor of science in business administration (B.S.B.A., 2012).
+Drew earned his law degree from the University of Florida Levin College of Law (J.D., 2016), where he was a research editor for the Florida Law Review, vice-president of the UF Law Criminal Law Association, a pupil member of the James C. Adkins, Jr. Chapter of the American Inns of Court and a Pro Bono Service Certificate recipient.
+Drew is a graduate of the University of Florida Warrington College of Business Administration, where he earned his bachelor of science in business administration (B.S.B.A., 2012).

 Drew is admitted to practice in Florida.
 He is also a member of the Jacksonville Bar Association and the National Association of Bond Lawyers.

 Drew is actively involved in his local community and serves as an attorney ad litem representing at-risk children within the state dependency system pro bono.